LYFT PINK charge on bank statement: what it is and how to verify it

 Generate My Dispute Letter โFrequently Asked Questions

-How much does Lyft Pink usually cost?
+How much is a normal Lyft Pink charge?

-How do I cancel Lyft Pink?
+How do I stop Lyft Pink from charging me again?

 What should I do if I do not recognize the LYFT PINK charge?